Emergence of Invariance and Disentanglement in Deep Representations: Empirical validation

-In particular, in the case of completely random labels, we have $I(\y;w|\x,\theta) = I(\y;w) \leq I(w;\D)$, since $\y$ is by construction random.
-Therefore, \cref{eq:variational-regularizer} is an optimal regularizer: Regardless of the dataset size $N$, for $\beta>1$ it should completely prevent memorization and hence overfitting, while for $\beta<1$ overfitting is possible.
-The empirical behavior of the network, shown in \Cref{fig:phase-transiction}, closely follows this prediction.
-For real labels, the model is still able to overfit when $\beta<1$, but importantly there is a large interval of $\beta>1$ where the model fits the data \emph{without} overfitting.
-Indeed, as soon as $\beta N \propto I(w;\D)$ is larger than $H(\theta)$, the model trained on real data fits real labels without excessive overfitting (\Cref{fig:phase-transiction}).
+As discussed, for real neural networks we cannot directly minimize $\cref{eq:IBL}$, and we need to use a computable upper bound to $I(w;\D)$ instead (\Cref{sec:information-bound}).
+Even so, the empirical behavior of the network, shown in \Cref{fig:phase-transiction}, closely follows this prediction, and for various sizes of the dataset clearly shows a phase transition between overfitting and underfitting near the critical value $\beta=1$. } Notice instead that for real labels the situation is different: The model is still able to overfit when $\beta<1$, but importantly there is a large interval of $\beta>1$ where the model can fit the data \emph{without} overfitting to it.
+Indeed, as soon as $\beta N \propto I(w;\D)$ is larger than the constant $H(\theta)$, the model trained on real data fits real labels without excessive overfitting (\Cref{fig:phase-transiction}).

+{Notice that, based on this reasoning, we expect the presence of a phase transition between an overfitting and an underfitting regime at the critical value $\beta=1$ to be largely independent on the network architecture: To verify this, we train different architectures on a subset of 10000 samples from CIFAR-10 with random labels.
+As we can see on the left plot of \Cref{fig:IR2}, even very different architectures show a phase transition at a similar value of $\beta$.
+We also notice that in the experiment ResNets has a sharp transition close to the critical $\beta$. }

-In \Cref{fig:IR2}, we measure the quantity information in the weights for different levels of corruption of the labels.
+In the right plot of \Cref{fig:IR2} we measure the quantity information in the weights for different levels of corruption of the labels.
 To do this, we fix $\beta<1$ so that the network is able to overfit, and for various level of corruption we train until convergence, and then compute $I(w;\D)$ for the trained model.
 As expected, increasing the randomness of the labels increases the quantity of information we need to fit the dataset.
 For completely random labels, $I(w;\D)$ increases by $\sim 3$ nats/sample, which the same order of magnitude as the quantity required to memorize a 10-class labels ($2.30$ nats/sample), as shown in \Cref{fig:IR2}.